Abizern/hblog/posts/2013-05-30-git-at-london-web-standards.markdown

 The Abstract:

-{% blockquote %}
-You think you know Git?
+"You think you know Git?
 Really?

 Are you using Git the same tired old way, checking in your changes and pulling from your colleagues?
 Do you get the sneaking feeling that others are having